 The acoustic treatment reduced the background noise levels and shortened the reverberation time, resulting in better student performance in word intelligibility tests.
-The improvement was particularly positive when there were a lot of students talking simultaneously in the classrooms.
+The improvement was particularly positive when many students were talking simultaneously in the classrooms.

-Staff working in the treated classrooms report that there is a huge difference.
-Not only do they not have to shout to be heard, but there is generally a calmer, quieter and more relaxed atmosphere in the classroom.
+Staff working in the treated classrooms say there's an enormous difference.
+Not only do they not have to shout to be heard, but there's generally a calmer, quieter and more relaxed atmosphere in the classroom.
 We're all delighted.